 Each holder of Series A Preferred Units electing to participate in the Series A Change of Control Conversion will be required prior to the close of business on the third Business Day preceding the Change of Control Conversion Date, to notify us in writing of the number of Series A Preferred Units held by such holder on the Change of Control Conversion Date that such holder elects to be converted in the Series A Change of Control Conversion and otherwise to comply with any applicable procedures of the Depositary for effecting the conversion.
-The failure of any holder of Series A Preferred Units to timely deliver a written notice in accordance with the immediately preceding sentence (or the delivery by a holder of Series A Preferred Units of a timely notice of exercise for only a portion, but not all, of the Series A Preferred Units held by such holder) will constitute an election by such holder to not participate in the Series A Change of Control Conversion of the Series A Preferred Units held by such holder as to which a timely notice of exercise was not delivered).
+The failure of any holder of Series A Preferred Units to timely deliver a written notice in accordance with the immediately preceding sentence (or the delivery by a holder of Series A Preferred Units of a timely notice of exercise for only a portion, but not all, of the Series A Preferred Units held by such holder) will constitute an election by such holder to not participate in the Series A Change of Control Conversion (or to not participate in the Series A Change of Control Conversion of the Series A Preferred Units held by such holder as to which a timely notice of exercise was not delivered).